ymanvictor/arbo_multiplex/README.md

 ## Data

-Individual-level antibody data and source data sufficient to reproduce the analyses and figures of the manuscript are included in this repository.
+Source data and data-derivatives sufficient to reproduce the analyses and figures of the manuscript are included in this repository.

 ## Code